Bangladesh: How climate-resilient farming is empowering women | DW | 03.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Bangladesh is one of the countries most vulnerable to climate catastrophes.
-Efforts are being made to help the local communities, particularly women, overcome the effects of climate-related problems.
+But, there are several initiatives to help local communities, particularly women, overcome the effects of climate-related problems.

 Geeta Moni Mandal spends several hours a day in her homestead where she is cultivating a variety of vegetables this winter.
 Mandal, wife of a daily-wage laborer and a mother of two, started growing vegetables in her yard two years ago after her husband's income declined.